casper-network/docs/source/docs/casper/developers/cli/transfers/verify-transfer.md

 </details>

 The query responds with more information about the transfer we conducted: its deploy hash, the account which executed the transfer, the source and target purses, and the target account.
-We can verify that our transfer was processed successfully using this additional information.
+We can verify that our transfer processed successfully using this additional information.

 ## The State Root Hash